-Almost 90% of Indians continue to support ban on Chinese apps
+Almost 90% Of Indians Continue To Support Ban On Chinese Apps

-New Delhi, Oct 28 (IANS) More than 15 months have passed since clashes between Indian and Chinese soldiers clashed in Ladakh with deaths on both sides.
+New Delhi: More than 15 months have passed since clashes between Indian and Chinese soldiers clashed in Ladakh with deaths on both sides.

 An overwhelming majority of Indians nurture strong anti-China sentiments, according to the IANS-CVoter Consumer Tracker.